 The BriarScratch Brewery aims to make hand crafted, flavorful beer using traditional brewing techniques.
-You can find BriarScratch beers on tap at select retailers in Sumner County Tennessee.
+“Easy drinkin’ craft beer for people that like beer drinkin” You can find BriarScratch beers on tap at select retailers in middle and East Tennessee.
 Click here to see Whats on Tap!
 Brad has been brewing these beers for several years now and has won over a few taste buds and several awards along the way.
-The brewery will focus on producing a few year-round flagship styles, seasonals, and experiemtals with recipes that have been nearly perfected to our taste and hopefully you will find your favorite!
+The brewery focuses on producing a few year-round flagship styles, seasonals, and experiemtals with recipes that have been nearly perfected to our taste and hopefully you will find your favorite!
 The goal is to have a beer for every type of beer drinker.

 Our year-round flagship brews:

 Cottontown Brown, a smooth, easy drinkin’ southern style brown ale.
 Putting Cottontown on the map with “The lightest dark beer in TN” (4% ABV, 16IBU)

 Creekbank Blonde, A light bodied full flavored American Blonde Ale.
 “The local answer to light beer!”
 (5.2%, 19 IBU)

 Mudpit Porter – A Robust style Porter brewed with roasted barley, malted oats, cocoa, and TN sorghum.
 Medium bodied, robust, and silky smooth.
 Dirty name, clean finish.
 Sometimes you have to go through the mud pit to get where you’re going. (released randomly throughout the year) (6% ABV, 26 IBU)